-After you’ve taken care of those pesky hidden services, make sure you turn on the Status Bar Icon at the bottom of System Services so you know when your location is being tracked.
+After you’ve taken care of those pesky hidden services, scroll all the way to the bottom of System Services and turn on Status Bar Icon so you know when your location is being tracked.
 Not all apps are created equal.
 When an app uses Location Services, it drains the battery quickly, no matter how well the program was written.
 For example, I used to use Inrix Traffic, but stopped after I noticed it never stopped using Location Services, even when it was in the background.